premchander-revature/interviewquestions/Interview Ques/JavaScript.md

 ---

-45. How can you convert the string of any base to integer in JavaScript?
+45. How can you convert the string of any base to integer in JavaScript?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)